bessaapps/dev-gotchas/README.md

 ## About the Author

-With 5+ years of experience with Node.js, Express.js, React.js, Next.js, React Native, MongoDB, and more, I develop full-stack apps that resonate with diverse audiences.
-My passion is crafting innovative web and mobile app solutions that drive growth across healthcare, finance, marketing, and many other sectors.
-My goal is to build platforms that engage users while contributing to sustainable business success.
+With 5+ years of experience with Node.js, Express.js, React.js, Next.js, React Native, MongoDB, and more, Topher develops full-stack apps that resonate with diverse audiences.
+His passion is crafting innovative web and mobile app solutions that drive growth across healthcare, finance, marketing, and many other sectors.
+His goal is to build platforms that engage users while contributing to sustainable business success.

 - [Bessa Community Apps](https://bessaapps.com)
 - [Linkedin](https://www.linkedin.com/in/topherjamesknoll)